PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 - **Product engineers:** Software engineers who want to improve their product skills, understand users, and build successful new products.
 We share what we've learned and curate useful advice in the [product engineers hub](/product-engineers).

-- **PostHog users:** Existing PostHog users how want to develop their skills and learn how to get the most out of PostHog.
+- **PostHog users:** Existing PostHog users who want to develop their skills and learn how to get the most out of PostHog.

-- **B2B SaaS companies:** Our ideal customers are B2B SaaS companies who need reliable user data and simplified data stack.
-Most of our output is tailored toward B2B uses cases.
+- **B2B SaaS companies:** Our ideal customers are B2B SaaS companies who need reliable user data and a simplified data stack.
+Most of our output is tailored toward B2B use cases.

 ## What kind of content do we produce?